 Survival gear is a necessity for survival in any survival situation.
 Having the right survival equipment can be the difference between life and death.
 The survival gear list below contains some of the best quality survival tools on the market, which will help you survive your next adventure!

 We all know that survival gear is essential to survival.
 But survival gear can be confusing, so we put together a comprehensive list of survival gear and equipment for you to start, track and grow your survival kit.
 This list includes some of the best survival gear on the market today, as well as items that are worth considering for your own survival kit or bug-out bag.
 We also provide some tips on how to choose quality survival tools and equipment – including what you should look for when purchasing knives, tents, or other types of supplies- so that you have the best chance of getting something that will work right away!

-- Survival Backpacks is an Essential Part for Gears
+- Survival Backpacks are an Essential Part of Gears

 - Survival Gear List That are Must-Haves for Any Outdoor Excursion